yep-yogesh/E-commerce-Follow-Along/README.md

 Save Address to Database: Store the address using a backend API.
 Auto-fill Option: Enable users to update an existing address instead of entering a new one.
 Google Maps API Integration: Allow users to select their address using a map.

+# Milestone 22: Storing User Address in Database

+ Created a backend endpoint to receive and store user address data.
+ Update the User collection to include an address array.
+ Learn how to store and manage multiple addresses for a user.
+ 1. Backend Updates: Address Storage Endpoint
+ Created a POST endpoint (/api/user/address) to receive address data from the frontend.
+ Validated the received address data before storing it in the database.
+ Updated the User model to include an address array for storing multiple addresses.
+ Implemented error handling to ensure data integrity.
+ 2. Frontend Integration
+ Modified the Address Form to send a POST request to the new backend endpoint.
+ Ensured proper state management to handle form input.
+ Provided user feedback (e.g., success message) upon successful address submission.